descention/LAN-CDS/README.txt

 Double-click an item in the “Remote” list to begin transfer of the torrent data to your local client.

-NOTE: The transfer of metadata information is not automatic.
-This is a known bug.
-Current workaround until the issue is resolved: add the lan-cds client to the peer list in utorrent manually.
-Current port for the client is 55555.
+NOTE: Current port for the client is 55555.